neelaswapna/TEST-AUTOMATION-USING-SELENIUM/README.md

 *MENTOR*: NEELA SANTHOSH

 ##
-Tools Used in This Code and Real-time Applications This Java program is an automation script that performs login and navigation testing for the Naukri website using Selenium WebDriver.
+Tools Used in This Code and Real-time Applications.

+This Java program is an automation script that performs login and navigation testing for the Naukri website using Selenium WebDriver.
 Below are the tools and their roles:

 1. Selenium WebDriver,Used for: Automating browser interactions.In real-time:1.Login testing for web applications.2.Navigating and verifying elements on a webpage.